delay4now/main/matrix-reflections-02.md

 Does Y have free will or not?

-The resolution to the paradox is "Aham Brahmasmi", i.e. that Y (too) is the Supreme Principle.
+The resolution to the paradox is "[Ahaṃ Brahmāsmi](https://en.wikipedia.org/wiki/Mah%C4%81v%C4%81kyas)", i.e. that Y (too) is the Supreme Principle.

 As long as Y does not realize this, the paradox remains.
-So the paradox is attributable to ignorance, imperfect and incomplete knowledge.
+So the paradox is attributable to ignorance, to imperfect and incomplete knowledge.